Chicago and Detroit told to hunker down as pandemic surges

 A Reuters tally of figures reported by U.S. public health agencies showed coronavirus cases more than doubling in 13 states in the past two weeks, most of them in the Midwest, led by Iowa, Minnesota, Michigan and Illinois.

+Three other Farm Belt states - Kansas, Nebraska and Indiana - also made the list, underscoring the degree to which the virus has spread into rural areas long spared from the worst of the pandemic.

+That pattern was evident in other regions of the country as well, such as the South.
+In North Carolina, nearly twice as many new cases have been reported since September in rural counties as in urban and suburban areas, with rural infections accounting for most COVID-19 deaths statewide, the state Health and Human Services Department said.

-Total COVID-19 cases across the United States hit an all-time daily high for a second day in a row on Wednesday at 142,279 and crossed the 100,000 mark for an eighth consecutive day, Reuters data showed.
+Total COVID-19 cases across the United States hit an all-time daily high for a third straight day on Thursday, reaching at least 160,000, and crossing the 100,000 mark for a ninth consecutive day, Reuters data showed.

-The number of people hospitalized with the virus surged to at least 64,939 by late Wednesday, the highest ever for a single day during the pandemic, increasing by more than 41% in the past two weeks.
-The death toll rose by 1,464 to a total of 241,809.
+The number of people hospitalized with the virus surged to at least 66,500 by late Thursday, the highest ever for a single day during the pandemic, increasing by more than 40% in the past two weeks.
+The death toll rose by at least 1,170 to a total of 242,979.

-With many months ahead before an effective vaccine can be administered to the general public, medical experts urged strict adherence to well-known virus mitigation measures like wearing a face covering, frequent hand-washing and maintaining safe social distances.
+With many months ahead before an effective vaccine can be administered to the general public, medical experts urged strict adherence to well-known virus mitigation measures such as wearing a face covering, frequent hand-washing and maintaining safe social distances.

-“We hope that by the time you get into the second quarter, end of April, early May, May-June - somewhere around that time, the ordinary citizen should be able to get (the vaccine),” Dr. Anthony Fauci, a top U.S. health official, told the ABC “Good Morning America” program on Thursday.
+“Now we need to double down on the public health measures as we’re waiting for the vaccine,” Dr. Anthony Fauci, the nation’s leading infectious disease specialist, told a forum hosted by the National Cathedral in Washington.
+He has said he expects vaccines to reach ordinary citizens by May or June of 2021.

-Reporting by Maria Caspani in New York, Anurag Maan in Bengaluru and Brendan O’Brien in Chicago, additional reporting by Peter Szekely in New York and Doina Chiacu in Washington; Writing by Steve Gorman; Editing by Cynthia Osterman, Bill Tarrant and Rosalba O’Brien
+Reporting by Maria Caspani in New York, Anurag Maan in Bengaluru and Brendan O’Brien in Chicago, additional reporting by Peter Szekely in New York and Doina Chiacu in Washington; Writing by Steve Gorman; Editing by Cynthia Osterman, Bill Tarrant, Rosalba O’Brien and Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.